ireneyaoyao/Springboard/Capstone/Final Report/Final Report.md

     ## [21] "AMERICAN STAFF/PIT BULL" "LABRADOR RETR"
     ## [23] "BASSET HOUND/MIX"

-c.  categorize the breed into different size classes and replace the missing values based on the breed
+categorize the breed into different size classes and replace the missing values based on the breed

 ``` r
 toy <-c("CHIHUAHUA SH")